PISTIS-Platform/pistis-catalog-ui-new/README.md

 ## Configuration

-For configuration, TwinByData uses config.js files which are tailored according to each customer requirements.
+For configuration, config.js files can be tailored according to each customer requirements.

 You can find ```config``` folder inside the project directory.